-- Symptoms include painless pinkish raised nodules on the skin.
+- Symptoms and signs include painless pinkish raised nodules or bumps on the skin.

-- A doctor's physical exam presumptively diagnoses most molluscum contagiosum infections; tissue biopsy offers a definitive diagnosis.
+- Physical exams presumptively diagnose most molluscum contagiosum infections; tissue biopsy offers a definitive diagnosis.

 - There are many home treatments available, but people should check with their doctor before using these treatments.